sandrardias/sandrardias/README.md

-- 👋 Hi, I’m @sandrardias
+- 👋 Hi, I’m @sandrardias!
+-   I have completed the Google Data Analytics Professional Certificate.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python!

 <!---
 sandrardias/sandrardias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.